Contact Details

 • Contact

-You are here: Home / Singapore Incorporation / A Comprehensive Guide on the Process of Incorporating a Company in Singapore
+You are here: Home / How To Set Up A Company In Singapore: A Company Incorporation Guide / A Comprehensive Guide on the Process of Incorporating a Company in Singapore

 A Comprehensive Guide on the Process of Incorporating a Company in Singapore

-process-of-incorporating-a-company-in-Singapore A Comprehensive Guide on the Process of Incorporating a Company in SingaporeSingapore is ranked second in the World Bank’s 2018 Ease of Doing Business Index.
-On average, the process of starting a company takes just two and a half days.
+process of incorporating a company in SingaporeSingapore is ranked second in the World Bank’s 2020 Ease of Doing Business Index.
+On average, the process of starting a Singapore company takes one day.
 Of course, the steps to start a company in Singapore can be delayed or expedited, depending on how prepared for, and experienced with, the process of starting a company you are.

 The Essential Checklist